Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

 Kenmare is the Goose Capital of North Dakota.
-Kenmare is the hunting haven of the north with an annual snow goose count being over 400,000 birds.
+Kenmare is the hunting haven of the north, with an annual snow goose count of over 400,000 birds.

 If you are in a covered wagon, it is legal to shoot an Indian on horseback.

 The town of Rugby is the geographical center of North America.
 A tall stone obelisk marks the location.

 North Dakota is the only state in the nation never to have an earthquake.